jasonliudan/holytoken/README.md

 ## Stake yCRV tokens

 Your second mining option will be staking [yCRV](https://uniswap.info/token/0xdf5e0e81dff6faf3a7e52ba697820c5e32d806a8) tokens.
 To get HOLY rewards, one will have to stake obtained yCRV tokens.
 This pool will generate 40% of available rewards or 9,600,000 HOLY.
 This option is launched because yUSD is the most credible stablecoin farming with very high APY.
 It’s also hard to farm, as one needs to have other stablecoins first.
+To generate interest, Holyheld will auto-stake yCRV  in the yCRV vault, to obtain yyCRV LP tokens.
 Since all accumulated during the pre-launch phase yield will be used solely to buyback the tokens and facilitate service fees, the proposal suggests this pool having the biggest rewards.

 ## Stake popular DeFi LP tokens